KostasKoutrou/kostaskoutrou.github.io/_posts/2025-12-17-what-is-mde.md

 Here is where the famous MDAV lives.
 With it, process creation events and file download events from the internet are monitored.
 It not only uses its signature-based engine, but also predictive technologies such as machine learning and cloud-delivered protection to find attacks.
 If working offline, the latest dynamic intelligence from the Intelligence Security Graph is provisioned regularly throughout the day.

-#### 2.2 Cloud Portection and MDAV
+#### 2.2 Cloud Protection and MDAV

 To identify new threats dynamically, Next-Gen Protection technologies work with
-1. AI systems which are using machine learning models
+1. AI systems which use machine learning models
 2. Large sets of interconnected data in the Microsoft Intelligent Security Graph.

 MDAV works with Microsoft Cloud services, also known as Microsoft Advanced Protection Service (MAPS).
 With these, next-gen technologies provide quick identification of new threats.
 This is done by MDAV uploading samples of metadata or the samples themselves to allow Cloud protection to identify if the samples are malicious.